SimonMaracine/cppblowfish/README.md

 ### A small C++ encryption library implementing the blowfish algorithm

 I use this library for myself.
 If it works for me, then maybe it works for you as well.
 But use it at your own risk.
+Check the header files for _some_ documentation.

 **Basic usage:**